clicknium/clicknium-docs/doc/api/python/exceptions/notsupportedoperationoptionerror.md

 - extends: [NotSupportedOperationError](./doc/api/python/exceptions/notsupportedoperationerror.md)

 **NotSupportedOperationOptionError is raised when an invoked method is supported for the target, but the specified option value is not supported.
-Eg: can not clear text for desktop UI element with clear method option set to `ControlClearValue`.**
+Eg: can not clear text for desktop UiElement with clear method option set to `ControlClearValue`.**

 ## Constructor<!-- {docsify-ignore} -->
 - [message](#message)